 With no access to the car and none of this talent behind the wheel, I must talk philosophy.
 As Harris puts it, a car with this ability, in this shape and making this noise should be the last bastion of a manual gearbox.
 But with the GT3 now so well engineered, the downside to a manual would be cockpit confusion when really pressing on: the driver becomes a log jam in the flow of speed from chassis to tarmac, and that is not what GT3 is all about.

 Will Porsche build a GT3 5S-S with a manual transmission?
-I doubt it and don’t think it matters.
+Not in the short term.
 We’re now talking about Porsche past – manual transmission as ultimate go-faster bit is history.
-If you want a manual box, you’re hankering for old technology in an older car, so just buy an old car.
-Going slower in an older car is a decision a majority of GT3 owners will not make, and why GT3s will sell on the back of this video.
+As Porsche sees things, if you want a manual box, you’re hankering for old technology in an older car, so just buy an old car.